Oceans of Data

 Let’s start with phone calls: In addition to the number dialed, the phone company knows your location, the caller of ID of incoming calls, and even has access to the actual conversation.
 (Believe it or not, your government is listening).
 Check the phone bill of both parties and we can figure out how often you call each other.
 If we then learn everything we can about the people that you talk to, we can probably learn a thing or two about you.
 And speaking about location, did you know that both iPhones and Android phones log your precise location every few seconds and then transmit your location history to Apple or Google several times each hour?
 An even more ominous program discovered this week is embedded in Android phones.
 It sends every keystroke to your carrier even if you opt out.

 What about your health records, magazine subscriptions, tax filings, legal disputes, mortgage records, banking transactions including charge card purchases?
 Now add your internet use – not just the sites at which you are registered, but every site you have ever visited.
+As that does happen, you have been recorded in some way on every website you’ve ever visited, many different agencies and companies collect different internet use statistics for public viewing, such as the stats you’re able to research using this source here as just one example.
 Suppose we add videos from convenience stores, traffic enforcement cameras and every ATM that you pass.
 Don’t forget the snapshot at the toll booth.
 They have one camera pointed at your face and another at the license plate.
 Of course, there is also a log entry from the toll payment device on your windshield and the key chain FOB that you use when you buy gas.

 What about the relationships that are revealed by your old high school yearbook, old newspaper articles or that 4th grade poetry contest your daughter was in.
 There was a handout that night and so it counts as information related to you.
 How about that camera in the elevator at work?
 Suppose that it could recognize your face immediately and match it up with your fingerprints from your last international flight and your phone calls, web visits, hotel reservations and TV viewing habits.